The Protomen: Reception

 Despite many skeptical but ultimately positive responses, Something Awful published a negative general review of the band and its work: "The Protomen, a band that — and I am entirely serious — has thus far written two concept albums that take place in and tell the story of the Mega Man universe.
 This is literally the only thing that makes The Protomen notable.
 The music is neither particularly good nor especially terrible".
 The Protomen's rock opera does not actually recount the canonical story of the Mega Man franchise.

-The Gambler providing vocals during a performance in 2014.
+Something Awful concludes that the Protomen are "terrible" but concedes "there's a lot more terrible [video game bands] to get into" than the Protomen.

+Raul Panther and the Gambler performing in 2026.

-Publications most frequently spotlight lead vocalists Raul Panther and The Gambler.
-MetalSucks says Panther "sounds eerily like Freddie Mercury" and praised Panther's work in a cover of "The Trooper", calling it "Iron Maiden as sung by Freddie Mercury".
+Publications most frequently spotlight lead vocalists Raul Panther III and Gambler Kirkdouglas.
+MetalSucks says Panther "sounds eerily like Freddie Mercury" and praised his work in a cover of "The Trooper", calling it "Iron Maiden as sung by Freddie Mercury".
 The Gambler was compared to Pat Benatar with operatic vocals.

+The Protomen garner significant support in Murfreesboro and Nashville, leading to a variety of responses.
+Nashville Scene staff writers published numerous positive pieces on the Protomen.
+Nashville music professionals polled by the publication in 2008 named the Protomen as one of the acts that "ruled" the city and performed the best live show for the year.
+For the 2009 poll, Drew Mischke of Mercy Lounge said, "The local scene was down this year, but the Protomen stood out with their sold-out show at Mercy", and the band was again named as one of the best stage shows by a different professional.
+Then in 2010 during the publication's year-end poll a professional named the act as the band they were most "sick of seeing/hearing about".
+The Protomen had released Act II the year before.
+Michael Eades named the Protomen again in the 2026 poll for a band he hoped "will rule Nashville in 2026".